Need to chat? Call our year-round peer-led Warmline.

 A peer mentor provides a reliable and knowledgeable friend during the perinatal period for a birthing person.
 Peer mentorship is an evidence-based support that helps decrease isolation, guilt, and shame; increase the use of positive coping skills; normalize and validate experiences; regain a feeling of control; offer hope; and provide education and outreach.
 Mentees report a decrease in perinatal mood and anxiety disorder (PMAD) symptoms following the mentorship.

 Mentors are trained volunteers and staff who are knowledgeable about PMADs, their treatment, and how to provide peer support.
-Mentors have lived experiences with PMADs and have recovered, offering hope and validation to mentees going through similar experiences.
+Mentors have struggled during their pregnancy or postpartum time and/or have lived experiences with PMADs.
+Having recovered, they offer hope and validation to mentees going through similar experiences.
 Mentees and mentors are also matched based on their backgrounds and other preferences.

 Mentorships last approximately six months, with support gradually faded around the third month in conversation with the mentor.
 With mutual interest, extensions beyond six months, especially for mentees who begin a mentorship in pregnancy, are allowed.